Replay workflow: time-travel debugging

 | DELETE | /__rustapi/replays/{id} | Delete an entry |

-curl -X POST -H "Authorization: Bearer my-secret-token" \
+curl -X POST -H "Authorization: Bearer local-replay-token" \

 "http://localhost:8080/__rustapi/replays/<id>/run?target=http://staging:8080"

-curl -X POST -H "Authorization: Bearer my-secret-token" \
+curl -X POST -H "Authorization: Bearer local-replay-token" \

 "http://localhost:8080/__rustapi/replays/<id>/diff?target=http://staging:8080"